UAW Secretary-Treasurer Ray Curry

 Curry was elected as a 2012 Democratic National Convention alternate delegate on behalf of the state of Tennessee and later became a full voting delegate at the convention.

-He is the 2017 recipient of the A. Philip Randolph Leon Lynch Lifetime Achievement Award as well as the 2017 recipient of the Tennessee State AFL-CIO Presidential Award.
+He is the 2017 recipient of the A. Philip Randolph Leon Lynch Lifetime Achievement Award, 2017 recipient of the Tennessee State AFL-CIO Presidential Award, as well as the 2019 PR Latta Rank and File Award from the North Carolina AFL-CIO.

-A longtime grassroots activist, Curry is a member of Mount Zion Baptist Church in Nashville, and a Silver Life member of the NAACP.
-He is also an active member of numerous community and social organizations including but not limited to the Tennessee State Democratic Party, American Legion Post 177 in Murfreesboro, Tennessee, Unique Masonic Lodge #85 and Charlotte Consistory #35 in Charlotte, North Carolina, and various others.
-He will reside in Detroit.
+A longtime grassroots activist, Curry is a member of Mount Zion Baptist Church in Nashville, a Silver Life member of the NAACP, and member of the NAACP Foundation Board of Trustees.
+He is also an active member of numerous community and social organizations including but not limited to the Michigan State Democratic Party, American Legion Post 177 in Murfreesboro, Tennessee, Unique Masonic Lodge #85, Charlotte Consistory #35, and Rameses Temple #51 in Charlotte, North Carolina, and various others.
+He resides in Detroit.